 If you notice behavioral changes that you suspect are related to tomato ingestion, contact a veterinarian as soon as possible for advice.

+- Are ripe tomatoes ok for dogs to eat?
 Ripe tomatoes are ok for dogs in small portions, occasionally, but they are not recommended as a regular treat.
-If unsupervised, dogs may be prone to eating food not intended for them, as they experience the world through their noses and mouths.

-If you suspect your dog has eaten a slice or even a whole large or cherry tomato for the first time, there is likely little cause for worry.
-However, if you note any changes in behavior or are concerned, contact a veterinarian.
+- Did your dog eat an unsupervised tomato?
+If you suspect your dog has eaten a tomato slice or even eaten a whole large or cherry tomato for the first time, there is little cause for worry.